MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-register-sandbox-env.md

 ms.author: solsen
 ---

-# Register a Customer Sandbox Environment for Continuous Deployment using Service-to-Service Authentication
+# Register a Customer Sandbox Environment for Continuous Deployment using S2S Authentication

 > *Prerequisites: A completed [Add a Test App](algo-add-test-app.md), an AAD App, and an online sandbox environment called `QA` with the setup for Service-to-Service as specified in [task 1](../administration/automation-apis-using-s2s-authentication.md#task-1-register-an-azure-ad-application-for-authentication-to-business-central) and [task 2](../administration/automation-apis-using-s2s-authentication.md#task-2-set-up-the-azure-ad-application-in-) in the [Using Service-to-Service (S2S) Authentication](../administration/automation-apis-using-s2s-authentication.md) topic completed.
 You will also need the `BcContainerHelper` PowerShell module installed on your computer.*